gurditsingh/hydeout/_posts/test.md

 Configuration items are generally key‑value pairs, the easiest way to do it is to use the Properties class from the core java.util's library.

+ - **bootstrap.servers :**
- - **bootstrap.servers :** The bootstrap.servers configuration setting needed for the producer to start up.
+	 - The bootstrap.servers configuration setting needed for the producer to start up and supply a list of brokers.
+	 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0OTQyMzI1Miw2MTEwMDkzNjMsMTE2OD
+eyJoaXN0b3J5IjpbLTM5NDMxMTM0Niw2MTEwMDkzNjMsMTE2OD
 Q5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1NzQ0
 LDM2MjYxOTQ4MSwyMDM1ODIxNTM0LC0xMjk4MTEyMzE0LC00ND
 UyMzA3MzAsLTk2OTk1OTM2LC0xNjYwNTQ5MzY5LC0xNjM0NzUz